distributed-system-analysis/pbench/docs/Server/API/V1/relay.md

 `401`   **UNAUTHORIZED** \
 The client is not authenticated.

+`502`   **BAD GATEWAY** \
+This means that a problem occurred reading either the manifest file or the tarball from the Relay server.
+The return payload will be a JSON document with a `message` field containing more information.

 `503`   **SERVICE UNAVAILABLE** \
 The server has been disabled using the `server-state` server configuration